curtmorgan3/quest-bound-docs/docs/attributes/attributes.md

 Keep in mind that it’s perfectly fine to explain mechanics of your game in your rulebook and not create attributes for them.

 :::tip
-If you want Quest Bound to automate sheets and generate rulebook pages with certain values, you need to make attributes.
+If you want Quest Bound to automate sheets and generate rulebook pages with certain values, you _must_ make those values attributes.

-If you expect players to manually calculate and track these values, you don’t need to create attributes.
+If you expect players to manually calculate and track these values, making them attributes is optional.
 :::

 ## Case Study: The D&D Skill System